samcday/home-cluster/README.md

  * The Kubernetes [`cluster/`](./cluster/README.md) manifests are reconciled with Flux.
  * The router runs OpenWRT, the image is built in [`devices/router/`](./devices/router/README.md).
  * Cluster storage is provided by Ceph.
- * Cluster networking is powered by Cilium in native L2 mode (the router pushes PodCIDR routes).
+ * Cluster networking is powered by Cilium.